Nationals vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have been underdogs in 116 games this season and have come away with the win 52 times (44.8%) in those contests.
+- The Nationals have been chosen as underdogs in 117 games this year and have walked away with the win 52 times (44.4%) in those games.

-- Washington is 3-6 this season when entering a game as the underdog by +200 or more on the moneyline.
+- Washington has a record of 15-18 in games where bookmakers have it as underdogs of at least +170 on the moneyline.

+- Bookmakers have implied with the moneyline set for this matchup that the Nationals have a 37% chance of pulling out a win.

-- Washington and its opponents have hit the over in 60 of its 129 games with a total this season.
+- Washington and its opponents have gone over the total this season in 61 of its 130 opportunities.

-- The Nationals are 7-6-0 against the spread in their 13 games that had a posted line this season.
+- The Nationals have posted a record of 7-6-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!